olderbag/ioBroker.nut/README.md

 ### ups_name
 Name of the UPS as defined in the NUT configuration of the NUT server.</p>
-Hint: If you want to connect to an UPS connected to a Synology diskstation the name is simply "ups".
+Hint1: If you want to connect to an UPS connected to a Synology diskstation the name is simply "ups".
+Hint2: If you want to connect to an UPS connected to a QNAP NAS the name is simply "qnapups".

 ### update_interval
 Interval in Seconds to update the data.
 Default is 300s